Snigdha-OS/snigdhaos-assistant/README.md

    ./install.sh
    ```

-That’s it! 🎉 SnigdhaOS Assistant is now ready to use.
+That’s it! 🎉 Snigdha OS Assistant is now ready to use.

 ## 🚀 Usage

-Launch SnigdhaOS Assistant by running:
+Launch Snigdha OS Assistant by running:

 ```bash
 snigdhaos-assistant